WaldemarPachol/NVEnc-JPG2MP4/README.md

 **Note:** Maximum number of concurrent ffmpeg instances, depending on your GPU's memory.
 For example, my GTX 1050 has 4GB of RAM, and max_instances is 5 for me.
 Above this value, I run out of memory, and the conversion is not performed correctly.
 If you see a lot of red text, reduce this value.

 4. Save the file and give it executable permissions.
-5. Open a console with timelapse images and run in the console:
+5. Open a terminal in the timelapse images folder and run the file:
 ```
 ./convert_jpg_to_mp4.sh
 ```